 A European based company, called Ooho Water can have the answer to the very serious problem of plastic water bottle disposal.
 About 86% of plastic water bottles in the United States turn into trash or landfill.
 The Ooho water vessel is made of a double membrane made of algae and calcium chloride.
 This substance is not only biodegradable but also edible.
 In order to drink the water, you must break the sphere and sip the water inside.

 The Ooho bottle contains water in a double membrane called, “spherification”.
 This is the same technique that changes gelatin into capsules so that they look like fish eggs.
 Best of all the cost of this bottle production is only two cents!

 It is so enlightening and uplifting to see how many types of products can be made without hurting the environment.
-Earth Day reminds us how we must strive and never give up in keeping our minds sharp and attuned to new inventions.
+Earth Day reminds us how we must strive and never give up in keeping our minds sharp and attuned to new replacement of plastics inventions.
 There is no limit, as we can see just from these four breakthroughs that we introduced in this article.
 We hope we have given you hope that our planet can be saved from the disposal of plastic bags in a haphazard way.
 Even if we still must use garbage bags for waste, if the waste is biodegradable that will be a big help.
 With companies, such as Alkemy, W-Cycle, TrueGum and Ooho, leading the way, many new products are following very quickly, and we have only touched on a few.
 Plastic waste disposal has for a long time seemed like an insurmountable problem, however, there is definitely hope for a better tomorrow.